Traumatic Brain Injury Symptoms and Diagnosis

 What Can Cause Traumatic Brain Injury?

 Who suffers from head trauma?
 Theoretically, everyone is at some risk.
-The Centers for Disease Control (CDC) estimates an average of 1.4 million people per year suffer some type of TBI.
+In 2015 The Centers for Disease Control (CDC) estimates an average of 1.7 million people per year suffer some type of TBI.
 However, CDC statistics indicate that males between ages 15 and 24 years of age tend to be more vulnerable because of their higher-risk lifestyles.

 Young children and individuals over 75 years of age are also more susceptible to head injury, largely due to falls around the home.
 Violent shaking of an infant or toddler is another significant cause for traumatic brain injuries in children.
 The leading causes of TBI among adolescents and adults are automobile and motorcycle accidents, though injuries that occur during violent crimes are also a major source.

-According to the CDC, falls account for 28% of total TBI, while traffic accidents (including those involving motorcycles, bicycles and pedestrians) account for 20%.
-TBI resulting from the head being struck by or against another object (including ATV accidents) make up 19% of cases.
-Assaults account for 11% of TBI.
+According to the CDC in 2002 – 2006 falls account for 35.2% of total TBI, while traffic accidents (including those involving motorcycles, bicycles and pedestrians) account for 17.3%.
+TBI resulting from the head being struck by or against another object (including ATV accidents) make up 16.5% of cases.
+Assaults account for 10% of TBI.
+Unknown 21%.

 Regarding traffic and ATV injuries, it is important to note that speeding is not a prerequisite for a head injury.
 Even at moderate rates of speed, TBI can occur.
 The head also does not have to be hit against an object; jolting injuries can still damage the brain.